coreos/fleet/Documentation/deployment.md

 # Deploying coreinit

-Deploying `coreinit` is as simple as dropping a binary on a machine with access to and running it.
+Deploying `coreinit` is as simple as dropping a binary on a machine with access to etcd and starting it.

-Running `coreinit` on CoreOS is even simpler: just run `systemctl start coreinit`.
-However, the built-in configuration assumes each of your hosts is serving an etcd endpoint at the default location (http://127.0.0.1:4001).
-If your etcd cluster differs, you must make the corresponding configuration changes.
+Deploying `coreinit` on CoreOS is even simpler: just run `systemctl start coreinit`.
+The built-in configuration assumes each of your hosts is serving an etcd endpoint at the default location (http://127.0.0.1:4001).
+However, if your etcd cluster differs, you must make the corresponding configuration changes.

 ### etcd